IELTS Cue Card Sample 33 - A positive change in your life

 - Some experience or conversation has changed your perspective on an issue.

-- You have moved to a city from a rural area.
+- You have moved into a city from a rural area.

 - You have started helping people after you realised it from one of the incidents in your life.